camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 The `org.camunda.bpm.engine.spring.application.SpringProcessApplication` class allows bootstrapping a process application through a Spring Application Context.
 You can either reference the SpringProcessApplication class from an XML-based application context configuration file or use an annotation-based setup.

-If your application is a WebApplication you should use `org.camunda.bpm.engine.spring.application.SpringServletProcessApplication` as it provides support for exposing the servlet context path through the `ProcessApplicationInfo#PROP_SERVLET_CONTEXT_PATH` property.
+If your application is a web application you should use `org.camunda.bpm.engine.spring.application.SpringServletProcessApplication` as it provides support for exposing the servlet context path through the `ProcessApplicationInfo#PROP_SERVLET_CONTEXT_PATH` property.

 We recommend to always use SpringServletProcessApplication unless the deployment is not a web application.
 Using this class requires the ```org.springframework:spring-web``` module to be on the classpath.